7 Things To Do After Submitting Your FAFSA® Form

 Compare schools and out-of-pocket costs.

 Even before you receive your financial aid offers, you can begin researching and comparing the schools you included on your FAFSA form.
 Each school will have a different cost of attendance and may include different items in their calculation.
-Along with tuition and fees, the cost of housing and food and the cost of equipment, books, and supplies may be included for some schools.

 6